Work With Me

 An ongoing partnership built around your goals, your pace, and the questions that keep you up at night.
 Typically 6–12 sessions over 3–6 months.
 We start with a free 30-minute consult — no pressure, no pitch.

-• A dedicated thought partner who isn't your parent, your boss, or your algorithm
+• A dedicated thought partner who isn't your parent, your partner, your boss, or your algorithm (and no, asking ChatGPT the same question 12 different ways doesn't count)

-• Tools to build self-awareness and get clear on what you actually value
+• Tools to build self-awareness, set goals, and get clear on what you actually value

-• Real accountability between sessions — not just weekly check-ins
+• Real accountability between sessions and unlimited e-mail access, not just weekly check-ins

-• A clearer sense of direction and the confidence to act on it
+• A clearer sense of direction and the confidence and skills to act on it

 Best for: Young adults navigating a major transition, a stuck point, or the general overwhelm of having too many options and too many opinions about which one to choose.